 It’s likely that contemporary women, with the multiple roles our lives call us to play, yearn for less polarized female characters; embodying a complexity that might reflect their own desire to be both a good mother and a beguiling temptress in the bedroom, or a successful property investor, and an activist for animal rights.
 Wise and sexually knowing.

 These are certainly the types of characters I yearn to write.

 … the walls between time periods are extremely close to one another.

 So, imagine my delight when I received word that my poem “Made in Darkness”, exploring a re-imagining of Persephone, was accepted for such a collection.

-In Lustily Ever After “a collection of erotic short stories, where once upon a time… takes on a new meaning.
+Lustily Ever After “is a collection of erotic short stories, where once upon a time… takes on a new meaning.
 Classic and lesser-known fairy and folk tales are re-imagined in (mostly) contemporary settings.”

 Perhaps this is the most defining element of this collection: the deliberately central role of feminine sexuality.
 As editors Cherry Wild and Sophia Soror emphasise, “they represent the world we’d love to live in, where women explore their sexual desires, and push their sexual boundaries.”

-In this collection, “the women in these stories take control of their destiny, striking out on new or kinky paths, as they search for their Prince (or Princess) Charming.
-Taking the lead in finding and enjoying themselves, these women pursue their Prince (or Princess…) Charming, in their quest for happily ever after. (or for some, a single evening of happiness).
+In this collection, “the women in these stories take control of their destiny, striking out on new or kinky paths … Taking the lead in finding and enjoying themselves, these women pursue their Prince (or Princess…) Charming, in their quest for happily ever after. (or for some, a single evening of happiness).